 I’m in total agreement with Dr. Thomason on her statement and have seen proof of every word in the care of my own dogs.
 Keep it simple using common sense and our dogs can and will have far better quality of lives with longevity.

-Note: Before switching your pet to a raw meat and bone diet, especially if if your pet is not in good health or is a senior animal, please set up a consultation with me or seek the advice of a veterinary naturopath, holistic veterinarian or a qualified natural pet health care consultant.
+Note: Before switching your pet to a raw meat and bone diet, especially if if your pet is not in good health or is a senior animal, please set up a consultation with me or seek the advice of an animal naturopath or a qualified natural pet health care consultant.

 Haas, E. MD (1992) Staying Healthy with Nutrition: The Complete Guide to Diet & Nutritional Medicine.
 Berkeley: Celestial Arts.